mfh-001/ROS2-Odometry-Localization/README.md

 ---
-## ⚠️ Academic Integrity
+## ⚠️ Disclaimer

-This repository is intended solely as a piece to showcase my learning journey.
+This repository serves as a showcase of my technical growth and learning journey.
+The contents are intended strictly for educational and research purposes.
+All outputs should be treated as conceptual references rather than production-ready solutions.
-If you are a student working on a similar assignment: **do not copy this code.** Plagiarism is a serious offense that can lead to expulsion.
-Use this only as a conceptual reference to understand odometry & localization with error propagation in ROS 2.